earlephilhower/arduino-pico/docs/ota.rst

 No changes to the application are required.
 The `Updater` class and `eboot` bootloader (which performs actual application overwriting on update) automatically search for the `gzip` header in the uploaded binary, and if found, handle it.

-Compress an application `.bin` file or filesystem package using any `gzip` available, at any desired compression level (`gzip -9` is recommended because it provides the maximum compression and uncompresses as fast as any other compressino level).
+Compress an application `.bin` file or filesystem package using any `gzip` available, at any desired compression level (`gzip -9` is recommended because it provides the maximum compression and uncompresses as fast as any other compression level).
 For example:

 .. code:: bash